 - 2) Total all cash amounts as reflected on each receipt that will support the deposit. - 3) Total all check amounts as reflected on each receipt that will support the deposit. - 4) Total the amounts from step 2 and 3 to determine the amount recorded for deposit. - 5) Total the amounts in the account section of the student activity fund receipts. - 6) Compare the amount from step 5 with the total produced in step 4. - 7) If the amounts agree, prepare the deposit slip. - 8) If the amounts do not agree, determine the cause and correct as necessary.
 If the amount is immaterial and the cause can not be explained, report the overage or shortage to the student sales account. - b.
 Prepare the bank deposit slip and include the following information: - 1) The date the deposit slip is prepared - 2) The cash and currency - 3) The checks, listed separately, showing the maker's name and the amount of the check. - 4) Total the amounts and compare to the totals obtained above.
 If discrepancies exist, correct as necessary. - 5) The receipt numbers that comprise the bank deposit, written on the top left corner. - 6) The sum of the receipts that comprise the deposit must agree with the amount of the bank deposit. - c.
 Make the bank deposit at Compass Bank.
-To make the deposit, the clerk shall: - 1) Submit the four copies of the bank deposit slip to the bank teller for verification and validation. - 2) The bank teller should return the yellow, blue, and pink copies for our records.
+To make the deposit, the clerk shall: - 1) Submit the three copies of the bank deposit slip to the bank teller for verification and validation. - 2) The bank teller should return the yellow and pink copies for our records.
 The bank will keep the white copy. - d.
 Submit the bank deposit information for posting.
 The bank deposit information must be submitted to the Finance Department within one week of the bank deposit.
-The following items must be submitted stapled together in order for the deposit to be posted. - 1) The validated copy of the bank deposit slip (yellow copy)
+The following items must be submitted stapled together in order for the deposit to be posted.

-- 2) The calculator tape prepared during the reconciliation process - 3) The student activity fund receipt (yellow copy) - 4) Supporting miscellaneous receipts, student collection reports, copies of checks received in the mail, donation forms and any other supporting documentation attached to the corresponding activity fund receipt. - 5) Other activity fund receipts that comprise the deposit with other supporting receipts and documentation attached thereto.
+- 1) The yellow copy of the bank deposit slip and the bank receipt taped to a blank sheet of copy paper. - 2) The calculator tape prepared during the reconciliation process taped to the above mentioned sheet of copy paper. - 3) The yellow copy of the student activity fund receipt. - 4) Supporting miscellaneous receipts, student collection reports, copies of checks received in the mail, donation forms and any other supporting documentation attached to the corresponding activity fund receipt. - 5) Other activity fund receipts that comprise the deposit with other supporting receipts and documentation attached thereto.